KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 The [OIDC] specification defines the format of the subject ID [sub] to be a type of key id.
 That can be used for the life of the key, but when any of the above recovery conditions are triggered the user that wants to have continued access to the resources that were bound to that key must have some means to seamlessly maintain that access.

 Wherever a self-issued ID meets the requirement for recovery, it will be carried in the transmission packets as a [puid].
-The data in the field must be structured as a URL or URI.
+The data in the field MUST be structured as a URL or URI.
 The intention is that the [puid] would survive any of the recovery conditions listed in section 5.2.
 It is possible that the nature of the PUID binds it to authentication methods that become compromised or obsoleted.
 In that case it may not be possible for the PUID to be reused.

 Resolution of the PUID into a set of current keys and authenticators -- is a nice to have, but is it required for this purpose??